Sunrise Beach Village - Project Information, QLD | Keyton

 Contact

-Keyton has been appointed by BlueCare to deliver Sunrise Beach Village, the retirement village that will form part of a new integrated independent living retirement and residential aged care precinct.
-We are developing and will operate the retirement village on behalf of BlueCare.
+Sunrise Beach Village is part of BlueCare's new integrated independent living retirement and residential aged care precinct.
+Keyton is developing and currently operating the retirement village on BlueCare's behalf.

-Alongside construction, we're undertaking an extensive rehabilitation program at a nearby nature refuge.
-We're also proud to be partnering on a range of community initiatives to help foster sustainability, connection and wellbeing for both the local area and our future residents.
+Alongside construction, we've undertaken an extensive rehabilitation program at a nearby nature refuge.
+We're also proud to be supporting a range of community initiatives to help foster sustainability, connection and wellbeing for both the local area and our village residents.

 Sunrise Beach rehabilitation site hand planting she oak